 What This Means for Patients

-For many patients with smaller tumors, SNB is an appropriate procedure to determine whether cancer has spread outside of the breast and can be performed instead of an axillary lymph node dissection.
-SNB is associated with fewer long-term side effects than axillary lymph node dissection.
-However, it is not yet known whether SNB affects long-term survival in patients with breast cancer.
+For many patients with smaller tumors, a sentinel lymph node biopsy is an appropriate procedure to determine whether cancer has spread outside of the breast and can be performed instead of an axillary lymph node dissection.
+The side effects of a sentinel lymph node biopsy and an axillary lymph node dissection are similar and include lymphedema, nerve damage, shoulder pain, and loss of mobility in the arm and shoulder.

 Questions to Ask the Doctor